hirothreading/thehonourroll/_posts/2020-07-16-blackintellectualroundtable.md

 Coleman Hughes is a fellow at the Manhattan Institute and a contributing editor at City Journal, where his writing focuses on race, public policy, and applied ethics.
 Coleman’s writing has been featured in the New York Times, the Wall Street Journal, National Review, Quillette, The City Journal and The Spectator.
 He has appeared on many podcasts, including The Rubin Report, Making Sense with Sam Harris, and The Glenn Show.
 @coldxman on Twitter.

-In addition, if you want to binge even more good discussion, then check out the following JRE episodes with [Bret Weinstein](https://www.youtube.com/watch?v=pRCzZp1J0v0&t=33s) -- and, [Eric Weinstein](https://www.youtube.com/watch?v=_EWCN3CPhTI).